calebhyun/pickleball-point-analysis/README.md

 ## Final Model
 ### Random Forest Classifier

-For the final model, we used a **Random Forest Classifier** and improved upon the baseline model by engineering 4 new features and tuning hyperparameters using GridSearchCV.
+For the final model, we used a **Random Forest Classifier** and improved upon the baseline model by engineering 4 new features and tuning hyperparameters using `GridSearchCV`.

-### **Feature Engineering**
+## **Feature Engineering**
 1. **Interaction Features**
    - **`dink_count_dif`:** Difference between serve and return dink counts.
-This describes the net dominance in dinks.
+This captures the net dominance in dinks.
    - **`speedup_count_dif`:** Difference between serve and return speedups.
-This describes aggression levels in rallies.
+This reflects aggression levels in rallies.
-   - **`lob_count_dif`:** Difference between serve and return count of lobs.
+   - **`lob_count_dif`:** Difference between serve and return teams lobs.

 2. **Categorical Transformation**
-   - **`rally_len_categorical`:** Converted `rally_len` into short, medium, and long categories, as we believed that once both teams have gotten past a certain number of shots, the inherent advantage the return team has goes away.
-We then one hot encoded these columns.
+   - **`rally_len_categorical`:** Converted `rally_len` into short, medium, and long categories.
-   - we used binary encoding for features like `srv_switch_ind`.
+   - Binary encoding for features like `srv_switch_ind`.

-### **Modeling Algorithm**
+## **Modeling Algorithm**
-- **Random Forest Classifier**: We chose the Random Forest Classifier for its ability to capture complex feature interactions and handle a mix of numerical and categorical features.
-We hoped that the Random Forest would inherently be able to better model the complex, non-linear relationships between many of these features than Logistic Regression (for example, dink count vs speedup count).
+- **Random Forest Classifier**: We chose the random forest model because it inherently models the complex, non-linear features better than a logistic regression model.
+It can also capture interactions between the features better than logistic regression.
+- **Hyperparameter Tuning**:
+  - **`n_estimators`:** Number of trees in the forest.
+Tuning this controls the trade-off between model accuracy and training time, as more trees typically improve performance up to a point.
+  - **`max_depth`:** Controls tree depth to prevent overfitting.
+Tuning this ensures that trees are not too deep (overfitting) or too shallow (underfitting), balancing model complexity.
+  - **`classifier_min_samples_split`:** Controls the minimum number of samples to split a node in a decision tree.
+Tuning this prevents overly complex trees by ensuring splits occur only when enough data supports them.

 ### **Performance Evaluation**
 - **Test Set Results**: